Laulajatar/my-oblivion-mods/README.md

 Mania/Dementia weather isn't clearly divided anymore, chances for the corresponding weathers are higher in the right region, but all weathers can happen everywhere.
 Nights are roughly 50% darker.

 **This mod has been released.**

+## Sinderion's Serendipity

+If you've managed to find & hand in 100 Nirnroots, you will acquire the perk "Sinderion's Serendipity" which gives a chance to create two potions instead of one when performing alchemy.

+**This mod has been released.**